ericrosenbrown/nlmap_spot/README.md

 `python pointcloud_classify_top_k.py`

+If you'd like to get some object proposals from a LLM, you can run

+`python saycan.py`

 ## TODO:
 - make data collection on spot have continuous mode (maybe even autonomous?)
 - clean out unneeded print statements